-Community Funding Positive destinations Young People Confidence 33 community projects in Central Locality were funded through the Health Improvement Fund.
-96.2% of school leavers from the Central Locality achieved an initial positive destination in 2021-22, this is similar to the 2020-21 figure of 96.5%, and higher than the Aberdeen City average of 93.8%.
+Community Funding Destrice destrictions Verma Banala Canfidana Community Funding Positive destinations Young People Confidence 33 community projects in Central Locality were funded through the Health Improvement Fund.
+96.17% of school leavers from the Central Locality achieved a positive destination in 2021-22, this is similar to the 2020-21 figure of 96.5%, and higher than the Aberdeen City average of 93.8%.
 41% of S1-S6 pupils reporting feeling confident compared to 35% last year.
-Young People Mental Health Counselling for Young People Working Together with Parents 127 (2020) 312 (2022) 421 (2023) No. of referrals each month to NHSG's children and adolescent mental health services have increased since 2020 100% of schools in the Central Locality offer counselling and Active School activities 36 referrals were made to the Parents as Early Education Partners (PEEP) programme from the Central Locality in 2022.
+Young People Mental Health Counselling for Young People Working Together with Parents No. of referrals each month to NHSG's children and adolescent mental health services have increased since 2020 Central Locality offer counselling and Active School activities 36 referrals were made to the Parents as Early Education Partners (PEEP) programme from the Central Locality in 2022.
 Young People Volunteering Healthy Eating Unpaid Carers 541 young people from the Central Locality received a Saltire Award during 2022.
-11.7% of people in the Central Locality said they were unable to eat healthy and nutritious food due to poverty, compared to 16.7% in priority neighbourhoods 20% of people living in the locality said they ate only a few types of food.
+11.7% of people in the Central Locality said they were unable to eat healthy and nutritious food due to poverty.
+20% of people living in the locality said they ate only a few types of food.
 (City Voice 46, 2022) 431 unpaid carers were supported in the Central Locality by Quarriers Adult Carer Support Service during 2022-23, this is an increase of 38.1% on 312 unpaid carers supported last year.
 Alcohol Awareness Drug Related Deaths Drug Related Hospital Stays 30.8% of people in the Central Locality said they didn't know how many units are in the alcoholic drinks they consume.
 42.9% of people living in the Central Locality said they didn't think about units at all.
 (City Voice 46, 2022) 226 naloxone kits were supplied in the Central Locality in 2022.
-The rate of drug related hospital stays for the Central Locality in 2022 was 249.6 per 100,000 .
-This is a slight increase from 244.3 per 100,000 of the popualtion in 2021.
+The rate of drug related hospital stays for the Central Locality in 2022 was 249.6 per 100,000.
+This is a slight increase from 244.3 per 100,000 of the population in 2021.
+Alcohol Related Mortality Rates Deaths from Suicide Life Expectancy

-Alcohol Related Mortality Rates Deaths from Suicide Life Expectancy The alcohol related mortality rate in Central Locality in 2021 was 28.87 per 100,000 .
+The alcohol related mortality rate in Central Locality in 2021 was 28.87 per 100,000.
 This has increased since 2019 when the rate was 25.52 per 100,000 of the population.

-The rate of death from suicide in the Central Locality is 10.5 per 100,000 , this is above the citywide average of 11.1 per 100,000 of the population.
+The rate of death from suicide in the Central Locality is 10.5 per 100,000, this is above the citywide average of 11.1 per 100,000 of the population.
 This is an improvement from 2021 where the suicide rate for Central Locality stood at 13 per 100,000 of the population.

-F 75.1 75.5 75.5 75.5 75.5 75.5 M Has stayed stable in the Central Locaity since 2018 for males and females.
-But it is lower in priority neighbourhoods at 78.1 (F) and 72.8 (M)
+Has decreased in the Central Locality since 2021 (Data TBC)